Revilo91/comfoclime_api/ComfoClimeAPI.md

 ### UUID

-The interface has a UUID, which can be polled with the first two API requests.
-All `/system/...` requests need the UUID of this interface.
-In the case of the ComfoClime unit, the UUID is identical to the device's serial number (as displayed in the ComfoClime app, for example).
+The API uses UUIDs to uniquely identify each device.
+The UUID is identical to the device's serial number (as displayed in the ComfoClime app, for example).

 ### Device ID

-Each device connected to the ComfoNet bus also has a device ID (`DEVID`) which is identical to the device's serial number.
-This can be used to query data from the individual device.
+Each device connected to the ComfoNet bus also has a device ID (`DEVID`, called `modelTypeId` in the API).
 Some devices don't have a device ID (for example the option box).
 In such cases, `DEVID` is `NULL`.

 ## Known API Endpoints